harimohan251097/harimohan251097/README.md

 ### Hi there 👋

-## I'm a Developer, Student and Writer!
+## I'm a Software Developer!

 - 🔭 I’m currently working on Golang [website Backend].
 - 🌱 I’m learning Backend Web Technologies
 - 👯 I’m looking to connect and collaborate with other developers
-- 🥅 2021 Goals: To roam different cities, writing books And creating beautiful UIs
+- 🥅 2021 Goals: To roam different cities.
 - ⚡ Fun fact: ...
-I love solving calculas
+I love Playing Cricket and Listen Music....